rstol/md-cv/index.md

 `2006–` Articles for _English Wikipedia_: European Nucleotide Archive, RNA thermometer, Toxin-antitoxin system and more ([en.wikipedia.org/wiki/User:Ben_Moore](https://en.wikipedia.org/wiki/User:Ben_Moore)).

+### EdinbR

+I co-founded a usergroup for the R programming language in Edinburgh called EdinbR.
+I helped to organise our monthly meetings and built our website: [edinbr.org](http://edinbr.org).
+Our meetings attract 30-50 statisticians, data scientists and developers for talks and discussion about the R language and its applications.
+We're sponsored by Revolution Analytics and have an organisational github account at [github.com/EdinbR](https://github.com/EdinbR).

+### datarea

+I entered Imperial College's [Summer Data Challenge](https://www.imperial.ac.uk/data-science/education/summer-data-challenge/) competition, where entrants analysed a given dataset and then proposed a startup idea based on their results.
+I developed a modelling technique to select housing areas for investment and was awarded third place: £2,000 and startup support from Imperial Create Lab.
+My entry can be seen at [blm.io/datarea](http://blm.io/datarea) and the code is shared on my github account.

+-->

 ## Projects

 ### The future of computing